DMAE (Dimethylaminoethanol / Deanol)

 Elderly cognitive performance

-study in elderly humans showed DMAE 900 mg/day for 21 days had NO EFFECT on word list learning, simple/complex reaction time, or continuous serial digit decoding.
+study in elderly humans showed DMAE 900 mg/day for 21 days had NO effect on word list learning, simple/complex reaction time, or continuous serial digit decoding.
 Some evoked potential changes observed but not accompanied by EEG changes seen with effective psychoactive drugs.
-Authors concluded: 'Deanol seems to be an INEFFECTIVE TREATMENT for the normal slowing of cognitive function seen in the normal elderly person or those elderly with only minimal cognitive decline.'
+Authors concluded: 'Deanol seems to be an ineffective treatment for the normal slowing of cognitive function seen in the normal elderly person or those elderly with only minimal cognitive decline.'
 Important negative evidence in elderly population.

 Tardive dyskinesia (modest historical evidence)